kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Ads-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article explains how to configure the Player to use Google ads Android devices.

-## Configuring the Player

-To configure the Player, add the following to your `KPPlayerConfig`:
+To configure the Player to use Google ads Android devices, add the following to your `KPPlayerConfig`:

 ```
 config.addConfig("doubleClick.plugin", "true");